eporetsky/eporetsky.github.io/index.markdown

 # About me

 I’m a biologist and bioinformatician with expertise in plant immunity, comparative genomics, and computational protein methods.
-During my Ph.D.
-I received my Ph.D. from the Huffaker lab at UC San Diego where I characterized a maize anti-herbivory receptor, peptide hormones, and metabolomic biosynthetic pathways.
-Currently, I am a post-doc with the USDA GrainGenes group, where I apply state-of-the-art methods in protein structure prediction, protein language models and molecular docking to improve protein function annotation through prediction of protein phosphorylation, protein-protein interactions, and protein-ligand interactions.
+I did my Ph.D. in the Huffaker lab at UC San Diego where I worked on characterizing a maize anti-herbivory receptor, peptide hormones and their receptors, and metabolomic biosynthetic pathways.
+Currently, I am a SCINet post-doc with the USDA GrainGenes group, where I apply state-of-the-art ML and DL methods in protein structure prediction, protein language models and molecular docking to improve protein function annotation through prediction of protein phosphorylation, protein-protein interactions, and protein-ligand interactions.
 More information about my research, incluing a CV and a list of citations, can be found at the `Research` tab on the left.

 [GitHub](https://github.com/eporetsky/){: .btn .btn-purple }
 [Docker](https://hub.docker.com/u/externelly){: .btn .btn-blue }